Claire Dean

 The Expedition Train

 The Expedition train is the tourist class train.
 This service Onboard comforts, with Inca-culture flare and panoramic views at an unbeatable price, is how Peru Rail describes this option.
-With food and beverages optional, for a fee.
+With food and beverages which are optional, for a fee.
 Frequent departures daily.

 Expedition Train